Face Lift Surgery

 WHAT ARE MY FACELIFT SURGERY OPTIONS?*

 - Traditional Facelift: A traditional facelift (or SMAS facelift) targets the lower face and neck.
 This face lift technique involves an incision in the hairline that starts above the ear, continues around the ear, and ends behind the ear.
-Through this incision, Dr. Killingsworth will extract skin from underlying fat and muscle and use sutures to lift the SMAS muscle layer toward the ears.
+Through this incision, your facelift surgeon will extract skin from underlying fat and muscle and use sutures to lift the SMAS muscle layer toward the ears.
 This muscle tightening can provide longevity to your facelift results.
 Excess skin is also removed during traditional facelift surgery.

 - Subperiosteal Facelift: The subperiosteal facelift is performed at the very deepest layers of your facial structure.
 Named after the area directly above the facial bones, subperiosteal facelift surgery is more extensive than a traditional facelift or deep plane facelift.